Rightpoint/RZTransitions/README.md

  - A shared instance manager that helps wrap the iOS7 custom transition protocol to expose a friendlier API

 You can use any of the animation controllers or interaction controllers without the RZTransitionsManager and simply use them with the iOS7 custom View Controller transition APIs.

+## Documentation

+See the [CocoaDocs](http://cocoadocs.org/docsets/RZTransitions/1.0) page for complete documentation.

 ## License
 RZTransitions is distributed under an [MIT License](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.